ikergarcia1996/MVM-Embeddings/README.md

  * -b: batch size.
 Increasing this value helps the OOV step to run faster.
 If you get Out of Memory errors lower it.
 (Default: 256, should be fine for an 8GB GPU)
  * -r: If you want to improve the source embeddings using retrofitting you can and this parameter followed by the lexicon that you want to use (more info: https://github.com/mfaruqui/retrofitting).
 Not recommended in general, but it may improve the result in some tasks.
  * -rn: Retrofitting number of iterations (default:10)
+ * -oov: Do not use the OOV generation algorithm (NN).
  * -nc: Do not delete the intermediate files (outputs from Vecmap).
 Use it if you love to store a lot of useless big files in your hard drive.

 Real usage example:
 ```
 python3 generate_mvm_embeddings.py -i Embeddings/crawl-300d-2M.vec Embeddings/UKBV_L2_header.vec Embeddings/en_AT.txt Embeddings/Param.vec -t Embeddings/crawl-300d-2M.vec -o MetaEmbeddings/FT_UKBV_AT_Param.FT.vec
 ```

 Alternatively, you can use average, concatenation and concatenation + dimensionality reduction instead of our method to generate meta-embedings.
 These baseline methods are worse but they can be useful for performance comparisons.
-Average and Concatenation will also be done using our OOV generation approach.
+Average and Concatenation will also be done using our OOV generation approach (unless the -oov flag is specified).
 All the vectors will be length so all the source embeddings contribute the same to the final meta embedding.
 ```
 python3 embeddings_concatenate.py -i source_embedding_1.vec source_embedding_2.vec source_embedding_3.vec -o concat_meta_embedding.vec
 python3 dimensionality_reduction.py -i concat_meta_embedding.vec -m [PCA, tSVD, DRA <- default] -n 300 -o concat_dimre_meta_embedding.vec